gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/createtopoltop.rst

 ..  container:: justify

     Finally, create a file named *h2o.itp* for the water molecule.
-    Settles parameters are added to ensure that the residue remains
+    Settle parameters are added to ensure that the residue remains
     rigid:

 ..  code-block:: bw